• WHAT IS IKEBANA

 Ichiyo School - Karen Napoli

-Demonstration and workshop by Karen Napoli from Rochester, NY
+Demonstration and workshop by Karen Napoli from Rochester

 Ohara School - Isa Ranganathan